dcbaker/cython/docs/src/tutorial/strings.rst

 .. literalinclude:: ../../examples/tutorial/string/c_func.pxd

 It is very easy to pass byte strings between C code and Python.
-When receiving a byte string from a C library, you can let Cython convert it into a Python byte string by simply assigning it to a Python variable::
+When receiving a byte string from a C library, you can let Cython0 convert it into a Python byte string by simply assigning it to a Python variable::